 - In "Happy Birthday, Dog!" on WordWorld, Dog believes everyone has forgotten his birthday, but they're planning a surprise party.

 - This happens near the end of The Little Rascals episode "The Case of the Puzzled Pals", when Spanky explains that the now-broken microscope was a gift intended for the surprise birthday party he's planned at the treehouse.

 Alfalfa: But whose birthday is it, Spanky?Spanky: It's your birthday, Alfalfa!Alfalfa: Mine?
 Of course!
 That's the one clue I overlooked.

 - Beast Boy's teammates didn't forget his birthday in Teen Titans Go!.
 They just plain ignored it.
-They all hate birthday parties for various reasons (such as hating having to fake being amused at people opening their presents or being grossed out by people blowing out candles) and refuse to give him a party.
+Robin, Cyborg, and Starfire hate birthday parties for various reasons (such as hating having to fake being amused at people opening their presents or being grossed out by people blowing out candles) and refuse to give him a party.
 They are forced to throw one when Raven reveals that he'll literally die if he doesn't get a party.